BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 ## __Objective 2__: Importing Images to the deploy namespace

 Deploying images from another namespace can run you into some issues that are easily solvable if you import a copy of the image to your deploy namespace.
-This is a BC Gov best practice infact.
+This is a BC Gov best practice in fact.

 ### Why Build in Tools Then?